-An investment was made in Iconic Minerals Ltd, a Canadian listed company, which has a portfolio of gold exploration projects in Nevada, USA.
+The Company has an investment in Iconic Minerals Ltd, a Canadian listed company, which has a portfolio of gold and lithium exploration projects in Nevada, USA.

 The Group selects a valuation technique that is appropriate in the circumstances and for which sufficient data is available to measure fair value.
 The availability of sufficient and relevant data primarily depends on the specific characteristics of the asset or liability being measured.